CharaLagou/charalagou/README.md

 # Charalagou

-This is my personal webspace.
+This is the repository of my personal webspace.

 ## Requirements
 [node.js](http://nodejs.org) is required.